zyhzsh/S7-Doc/docs/Individual/Realisations/ML-MachineLearning-Workshop.md

 ## Context

-to binding with my individual project, I'm going to trained a model for classifying the types of the bike.
-This can be applied when the the user wants to register their bike to the system.
+To align with my personal project, I plan to make a bike classification model that can be used to register bikes in the system.

 In this model it divides in five categories: